nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 - If Copilot seems to hang, use the `reload` command in the VSCode Palette to restart it.
 - Check out VSCode `Spotlight`.
 It keeps the Palette open while selecting, scrolling, and editing code!

 What is Retrieval Augmented Generation (RAG)?
-It augments capabilities of LLMs.
+It is a code pattern used to leverage augmented capabilities of LLMs.

 What is LangChain/LangChainJS?
 Framework for developing Apps using backend LLMs.